-In 2017 it was reported, an estimated 3.2 million adolescents age 12-17 in the United States had at least one major depressive episode.
+In 2017 it was reported an estimated 3.2 million adolescents aged 12-17 in the United States had at least one major depressive episode.
 This number represented 13.3% of the United States adolescent population.

 According to the Centers for Disease Control and Prevention (CDC) WISQARS Leading Causes of Death Reports, in 2017, suicide was the second leading cause of death among individuals between the ages of 10 and 34.
 Statistics such as the ones above are staggering, which is why DBSA is thrilled to launch our new initiative: Supporting Youth Mental Health.
 In our three-year plan, we are committed to creating more content and resources that can help young people who are living with mood disorders and their parents and caregivers.

 - To offer mental health education and wellness tools for children and teens who live with mood disorders